-But remember, no matter how much they may evolve, online communities are not about technology, they're about research.
-Though it may seem overwhelming, C+R's experts are here to walk you through the process of designing the custom community, panel, or communi-panel that will best answer your most important business questions.
+But remember, no matter how much they may evolve, online communities are not about technology-they're about research.
+Though it may seem overwhelming, C+R's experts are here to walk you through the process of designing the custom community (or micro community), panel, or communi-panel that will best answer your critical business questions.